zuozhenggh/learning-library/data-management-library/database/rac/dbworld/setup/setup-compute-livelabs.md

     ![Connect to a Node](./images/em-mac-linux-ssh-login.png " ")

 3. When prompted, answer **yes** to continue connecting.
-4. Repeat step 2 for your 2nd node.
+4. Duplicate this tab and repeat these steps to login to your 2nd node.
 5. You may now [proceed to the next lab](#next).

 You may now [proceed to the next lab](#next).